 3.10.7.2.2 Annual Demand Response Report

 (1) On an annual basis, ERCOT shall work with Market Participants to produce a report summarizing aggregate customer counts and MWs enrolled in Demand response in the ERCOT Region pursuant to subsection (e)(5) of P.U.C.
 Subst.
 R. 25.505, Reporting Requirements and the Scarcity Pricing Mechanism in the Electric Reliability Council of Texas Power Region.
 This report shall be posted to the ERCOT website no later than December 31 of each reporting calendar year.
-Technical requirements for providing information to ERCOT for the report are located in the Other Binding Document titled “Demand Response Data Definitions and Technical Specifications”.
+Technical requirements for providing information to ERCOT for the report are located in Section 22, Attachment S, Demand Response Data Definitions and Technical Specifications.
 ERCOT may, for purposes of this section, associate Entities; however, ERCOT shall not determine Non-Opt-In Entities (NOIEs) to be associated based on their membership in a generation and transmission cooperative or as a result of being a party to a single Load Serving Entity (LSE) registration.

 (a) Retail Electric Providers (REPs) in competitive regions of ERCOT shall be ranked in descending order by their average daily consumption for summer (June – September) weekdays excluding holidays.
 The largest REPs that account for 98% of the total shall be required to participate in the survey for the subsequent calendar year.
 For purposes of assigning this participation requirement, REPs determined by ERCOT to be associated shall have their consumption aggregated prior to the ranking.